Hardy inequalities for fractional $(k,a)$-generalized harmonic oscillator: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Salem Ben Sa\"id, Toshiyuki Kobayashi and his adviser Nobukazu Shimeno very much for valuable comments, and would like to thank Luz Roncal also for discussions.
-Furthermore, the author would like to thank the referee for pointing out one mistake carefully in the first version.
+The author would like to thank the referee and thank also Salem Ben Sa\"id, Toshiyuki Kobayashi and his adviser Nobukazu Shimeno very much for insightful comments.
+Furthermore, the author would like to thank Luz Roncal for helpful discussions.

 \